hrioch/NLP/README.md

 The notebook pdf [can be found here.](Text_Classification_NB_2.pdf) The discussion of results [can be found here.](Text_Classification_2.pdf) [This is the sample dataset.](esports.csv)

+# Summary
+All these projects demonstrate a stronger understanding of language composition, machine learning, and parsing/organizing data sets.
+These skills are incredibly important, especially with the rapid evolution of artificial intelligence and its usage of natural language processing.
+With these, the future applications of NLP, AI, and computer science as a whole expand to entire new horizons, and going through these projects helps one prepare for that.
+Other unique techniques include pickling, web scraping, tokenizing, NER, and more.